 In some cases, a reckless driver caused the accident, but you could still be at fault for some of your injuries.
 For example, a reckless driver ran a stop sign and side swiped your vehicle, but because you were not wearing a seat belt you sustained more serious injuries.

 In this case, the courts would still have the reckless driver pay for their portion of your injuries, possibly entitling you to compensation.

 Meet with our Team of Jacksonville Injury Lawyers Today

 People who choose to drive recklessly need to be held accountable for their actions.
 Do not pay medical costs and financially suffer when you didn’t cause your injuries.

-Contact the attorneys at Hardesty, Tyde, Green & Ashton today for a free consultation regarding your personal injury case.
+Contact the attorneys at Hardesty, Tyde, Green & Ashton, P. A. today for a free consultation regarding your personal injury case.
 Our attorneys are here to assist you with your claim and ensure you get the maximum compensation possible.

 The most common personal injury is an auto accident, but the broad definition encompasses any situation where a person suffers harm due to the negligence of another person or entity.
 Early identification of a personal injury is important to the legal process.
 Many serious injuries occur each year involving: